alx741/graphite/doc/basic.md

 # Complex graphs - complex vertices, complex edges

-Remember that graphite can use any `Hashable` data type as vertices, so we could define our own data types, make them instances of `Hashable` and use it as vertices.
+Remember that graphite can use any `Hashable` data type as vertices, so we could define our own data types, make them instances of `Hashable` and use them as vertices.

 Edge attributes on the other hand have no restriction and can be of any type.